Arrest made in shooting that prompted New Mexico 911 dispatcher to resign

 “OK, you know what ma‘am?
 You could deal with it yourself.
 I‘m not gonna deal with this, OK?,” he said, before hanging up on her.

-Esperanza Quintero, 17, told Albuquerque television station KOAT that she was the 911 caller and that she believed it was part of the dispatcher’s job to keep her calm as she attended to her wounded friend.
+Esperanza Quintero, 17, told Albuquerque television station KOAT that she was the 911 caller.

 “Being on the phone and getting hung up on, that just made me more upset,” she told the station.